algoasylum/pyEyeTrack/Examples/Ex_4/README.md

-Running Pupil Tracking on a Video Input
+Running Pupil Tracking and Blink Detection on a Video Input

 Description: This application/demo tracks eyes and returns the pupil coordinates from a video.